eqcentric/api-docs/docs/postman.md

 ## Authentication

 Select collection in the list and click on "Authorization" tab.
-Collection already contains necessary setup for default authentication process.
+Collection already contains the necessary setup for default authentication process.
 Click on "Get New Access Token" button to launch Makini Link.

 Once you finish authentication, it will redirect you back to Postman and show token information.
 Click on "Use Token" button to proceed with testing.

-*Note:* On the last step Makini Link will redirect you to Postman URL, that will attempt to communicate with the application.
+*Note:* On the last step Makini Link will redirect you to Postman URL that will attempt to communicate with the application.
 Make sure you allow that action in your browser.

 ## Making requests